|The Wine Scoring Dilemma |

 The Wine Scoring and Wine Scores Dilemma

-Like most wine buyer, over the course of my nearly 30 years career in wine, I was forced to adapt to and adopt many different ways of scoring wines and rating scales (e.g. 3 stars, 5 stars, 10 points, 20 and/or 100 points scales), for both my personal and professional tasting notes and descriptions, but also in order to comprehend and read through the scores and the lines of the tasting notes of the various influential wine critics and wine magazines (wine media in general).
+Like most wine buyers, over my nearly 30 years career in wine, I was forced to adapt and adopt many different ways of scoring wines and rating scales depending on the critics, journalists, magazines and websites I was reading or following (e.g. 3 stars, 5 stars, 10 points, 20 and/or 100 points scales).

-By "reading through the lines and the scores of the Wine Critics", I mean trying to understand what differentiates an "88" from a "90" or a "92, or a "94" from a "98", in THEIR language.
-And trust me on this, it is not an easy task!
+By "reading through the lines and the scores" (of the Wine Critics and Journalists), I mean trying to understand what differentiates an "88" from a "90", or even a "92, or a "94" from a "98" in THEIR language and way of scoring.
+And trust me on this, it is not always an easy task!

-More especially if, like me, you prefer descriptive and detailed wine tasting notes/descriptions that have a meaning and clearly indicate that difference, which is far from always being the case, depending on the wine critic.
-Short and undescriptive tasting notes/descriptions, that are fairly similar or sometimes nearly identical, make it really difficult to understand why there is such a difference of scores.
+More especially if, like me, you prefer descriptive and detailed wine-tasting notes/descriptions that have a meaning and clearly indicate that difference, which is far from always being the case, depending on the wine critic.

-Let's take, for example, a very confusing situation, where the respective descriptions of two different wines, (from the same appellation, same grape varieties and same vintage), are almost the same but, somehow, generate two drastically different scores.
+Let's take, for example, a very confusing situation where the respective descriptions of two different wines (from the same appellation, same grape varieties and same vintage) are almost the same, or sometimes even identical, but somehow generate two drastically different scores.

-The following is a great example I wrote and even put into an illustration for a previous post (2) (see also my illustration above), I'm a re-using it as it is perfect for that kind of situation:
+The following is a great example.
+I wrote it and put it into an illustration for a previous post (2) (see also my illustration above), but I'm re-using it as it is perfect to illustrate that kind of situation:

 "Black fruit, good acidity, polished texture, good structure and balance, long persistent finish" - 89